stitchdata/docs/_integration-schemas/bing-ads/v2/ad_performance_report.md

 doc-link: https://docs.microsoft.com/en-us/bingads/reporting-service/adperformancereportcolumn#values
 singer-schema:
 description: |
-  The `ad_performance_report` table contains performance info about ads, including clicks and conversions.
+  The `{{ table.name }}` table contains performance info about ads, including clicks and conversions.
 This data can be used to identify and improve under-performing ads.

   [This is a **Report** table](#replication).
 See the **Replication** section for information on how data is replicated and loaded for this table.

 replication-method: "Append-Only (Incremental)"
-api-method:
-  name:
-  doc-link:
+attribution-window: true

 attributes:
-  - name: "accountId"
+  - name: "AccountId"
     type: "integer"
     primary-key: true
     description: "The Bing Ads-assigned ID of the account."